icco/nanowrimo/2013/novel.md

 The guard drew a little pattern on a yellow square that was inlaid on the wall.
 A few seconds later a two person pod slid into the tube.
 "Have a good night sir," said the guard as he walked out the door they had come in.

+Bridge climed in the pod and touched his hand to the wall of the pod.
+An ethereal voice quietly spoke in the pod.
+"Good evening Bridge.
+Where would you like to go?"

+"Home please."

+"Certainly Bridge.
+Shall I notify your house you are enroute?"

+"Sure."